presslabs/cobalt/docs/planning/concurrency.md

 only headaches regarding communication between the components.
 As Cobalt should only run on storage nodes it must only be bound by I/O operations and not frequent context switches, as a result the entire app will be within 1 process.

-Threads could be a feasible but coroutines can be used just as well.
+Threads could be feasible but coroutines can be used just as well.
 In case we choose to opt for Go this difference is even more amplified.